-1. Push the release tab on the front of the failed power supply.
+1. Push the release tab on the front of the power supply.
 2. Grasp the handle of the power supply and pull it out of the power supply bay.
 3. Push the new power supply module into the power bay until it clicks into the locked position.
+4. Finish by plugging the AC power cord back into the unit.